-Born into the influential Tagore family of Jorasanko in Calcutta (now Kolkata), Rabindranath Tagore was a famed poet, philosopher, writer, dramatist, educationalist and artist in colonial India.
-An important literary figure in the twentieth century, he received the Nobel Prize in Literature in 1913 for his collection of poems, Gitanjali.
-Tagore’s pedagogic and artistic career marks an important shift for art in India, as it moved away from the Nationalist-Revivalist Bengal School and envisioned a Modernism based on cross-cultural exchange and universal Humanist values.
-As a self-taught painter, he produced over 2,500 works throughout his life, which were exhibited across Europe, the USA and Asia in the 1920s and ’30s.
+Born into the influential Tagore family of Jorasanko in Calcutta (now Kolkata) in 1861, Rabindranath Tagore was a famed poet, philosopher, writer, dramatist, educationalist and artist in colonial India.
+An important literary figure in the twentieth century, he received the Nobel Prize in Literature in 1913 for his collection of poems, Gitanjali (1912).
+Tagore’s pedagogic and artistic career marks an important shift for art in India, as it moved away from the nationalist-revivalist Bengal School and envisioned a Modernism based on cross-cultural exchange and universal Humanist values.
+As a self-taught painter, he produced over 2,500 works throughout his life, which were exhibited across Europe, the USA and Asia in the 1920s and 1930s.

 Tagore’s views on Indian art evolved through the first half of the twentieth century.
-In the early 1900s, he endorsed the Academic Realism of Raja Ravi Varma’s paintings, which combined a Post-Renaissance Western style with subjects and scenes from Indian mythology and history.
-Then, he aligned his views with those of EB Havell, his nephew Abanindranath Tagore and the Bengal School, supporting their rejection of Western Realism and revival of medieval miniature painting traditions.
-He was among those who supported Havell’s controversial change in the syllabus of the Government College of Art and Craft, Calcutta, in which Indian paintings were introduced into the formal academic curriculum.
+In the early 1900s, he endorsed the Academic Realism of Raja Ravi Varma’s paintings, which combined a post-Renaissance Western style with subjects and scenes from Indian mythology and history.
+Then, he aligned his views with those of EB Havell, his nephew Abanindranath Tagore and the Bengal School, supporting their rejection of Western Realism and revival of Indian art forms.
+He was among those who supported Havell’s controversial change in the syllabus of the Government School of Art, Calcutta (now Government College of Art and Craft, Kolkata), in which Mughal miniature paintings were introduced into the formal academic curriculum.

 With the end of his involvement in the Swadeshi movement in the early 1900s, Tagore’s politics also began to shift away from the brand of nationalism that viewed Western influences and the revival of authentic Eastern traditions as a binary.
 His philosophy of art sought to bridge the gap between the East and the West by pursuing a non-hierarchical exchange of ideas.
 He rejected the Bengal School’s idea of an authentic and essentialised ‘Indianness’ and was inspired by the developments in the Western art world, including Impressionism, Surrealism, Primitivism and art forms and practices from China and Japan.